Model-driven CT reconstruction algorithm for nano-resolution X-ray phase contrast imaging: Numerical experiments and results

-Numerical simulations were conducted to verify the proposed image reconstruction algorithm.
+Numerical experiments were conducted to verify the proposed image reconstruction algorithm.
 First of all, a two-dimensional (2D) phantom was simulated, see Fig.~\ref{fig:fbp_overlap_alg}.
 The numerical phantom has a size of 512$\times$512 with pixel dimension of 10 nm.
-It consists of three 2D shapes such as circles, rings and bars.
+It consists three groups of circles, rings and bars.
 They are made of three low-density materials: Lung tissue (LT), Protein and Polystyrene (PS).
-All the numerical simulations were performed on the previously developed X-ray nPCT imaging platform\cite{Yang_2022}.
-In brief, the X-ray beam energy was 8.0 keV, 10000 X-ray photons were incident on the sample with Poisson noise, and the overall system magnification was 650.
+All the numerical simulations were performed on our previously developed X-ray nPCT imaging platform~\cite{Yang_2022}.
+In brief, the X-ray beam energy was 8.04 keV, 10000 X-ray photons were incident on the sample with Poisson noise, and the overall system magnification was 650.
 In total, 720 projections were captured by a 0.5 degree angular interval within a full rotation.
 The 1D detector array has a size of 1$\times$600, and each element has a dimension of 6.5 $\mu$m.

 To compare, nPCT images were reconstructed from three different approaches.
 First, the acquired phase projections $S_{\Phi}$ containing signal splitting were reconstructed directly without any post-processing.
 Second, nPCT images were reconstructed from the analytically inverted phase signal $S_{\varphi^0}$ before image denoising.
 Third, nPCT images were reconstructed using the PWLS-TV denoised phase signal $S_{\varphi^t}$.
-Herein, the parallel CT imaging geometry was assumed, and the conventional filtered back-projection (FBP) algorithm with Hilbert filter kernel for $S_{\Phi}$ and ramp filter kernel for $S_{\varphi^0}$ and $S_{\varphi^t}$ was implemented~\cite{zeng2004nonuniform,DPCCT_method}.
+Herein, the parallel CT imaging geometry was assumed, and the conventional FBP algorithm with Hilbert filter kernel for $S_{\Phi}$ and ramp filter kernel for $S_{\varphi^0}$ and $S_{\varphi^t}$ was implemented.
 Results are presented in Fig.~\ref{fig:fbp_overlap_alg}.
 As seen, the direct reconstruction would lead to very blurry nPCT images.
-As a contrary, the inversion of phase signal would significantly enhance the image sharpness, namely, increasing the image spatial resolution.
+As a contrary, the inversion of phase signal would significantly enhance the image sharpness.
 Moreover, the PWLS-TV approach can further reduce the image noise, see the highlighted region-of-interests (ROIs).
-The residual differences with respect to the numerical phantom are depicted in the bottom row.
+The residual differences with respect to the numerical phantom are depicted in the bottom.

 Additionally, the impact of the signal splitting $\Delta s$ to the quality of the reconstructed nPCT images was also investigated quantitatively.
 Images in Fig.~\ref{fig:deltas_influence} display the reconstructed nPCT results at four different splitting distances: $\Delta s$=20, 202, 204 and 500 nm.
 For $\Delta s$=202 nm and $\Delta s$=204 nm, which correspond to non-integer ($\Delta$=10.1 and $\Delta$=10.2) number of detector elements, the element $b^{}_{i,j}$ in matrix $\mathbf{b}_{m \times m}$ used in Eq.~(\ref{eq:B_matrix}) is defined as: \begin{footnotesize}